sdi2200262/BeLLa-NERT/README.md

   - `vite.config.ts` is located at `frontend/config/vite.config.ts`
   - `tailwind.config.cjs` is located at `frontend/config/tailwind.config.cjs`
   - `shadcn.config.js` is located at `frontend/config/shadcn.config.js`
+  - `postcss.config.js` is located at `frontend/config/postcss.config.js`

 - **Backend Configuration:**
   - General configuration is in `backend/config/config.js`
   - Database connection settings are in `backend/config/database.js`

-_Note: Some configuration files (e.g., `tsconfig.json`) remain in the project root of their respective directories as required by tooling._
+_Note: Some configuration files (eg. in frontend/ `vite.config.ts`, `tsconfig.json`) remain in the project root of their respective directories as required by tooling._

 ## Next Steps

+- Delete the current frontend and backend implementations in `App.tsx`, `index.css`, `app.js`, `index.js` etc.
-- Customize routes, React components, and database models as needed.
+- Customize your own routes, React components (eg. use Shadcn UI components), Database Schemas etc.
+- If you have any questions, ask ChatGPT!

-- To switch to Supabase, update the connection logic in `backend/config/database.js`.
+_To switch to Supabase, update the connection logic in `backend/config/database.js`._

 Enjoy building your full-stack web app!